arcus-azure/arcus.scripting/docs/preview/03-Features/powershell/azure-api-management.md

 -OperationId $OperationId `
 -Method $Method `
 -UrlTemplate $UrlTemplate
-# New API operation '$OperationName' on Azure API Management instance was added.
+# New API operation '$OperationName' was added on Azure API Management service '$ServiceName' in resource group '$ResourceGroupName'
 ```

 Creates a new API operation on the Azure API Management instance with using a specific operation policy.